iamriyapatel/CodeAtlas/README.md

 CodeAtlas turns a JavaScript/TypeScript codebase into an interactive map of its structure and relationships.

-## Phase 1
+## Current scope

-This repository currently contains the smallest working skeleton: a React client connected to a Node API.
-The next milestone is repository ingestion and import analysis.
+CodeAtlas currently provides a React client, a Node API, and a TypeScript analyzer that scans JavaScript and TypeScript repositories.
+It identifies supported source files while excluding dependencies, generated output, and environment files.

 ## Development